Glenn-Harless/Psych-Ward-Room-Optimization/README.md

   - Allow double room patients to occupy either single or double rooms.
 - **Objective Function**: Minimize the total number of wasted beds.

-**Linear Programming**: Linear programming is a mathematical method used for optimizing a linear objective function, subject to linear equality and inequality constraints.
-It is widely used in various fields for resource optimization, scheduling, and planning.

 A high-level overview of the approach includes:
 1. **Defining the Objective Function**: The objective is to minimize the total number of wasted beds.
 2. **Setting Decision Variables**: The number of double rooms (D) and single rooms (S).